 Currently several scientists, groups, and organizations, are seeking to implement a moratorium on imports of salamanders for the pet trade to help stop the spread of disease.
 Write your congress person to ask them to support the trade ban.

-Guidelines for quarantine and hygiene have been developed to help ALL herpetoculturists (amphibian keepers) reduce and eliminate the risk of disease being spread.
+Guidelines for quarantine and hygiene have being developed to help ALL herpetoculturists (amphibian keepers) reduce and eliminate the risk of disease being spread.
 Click here.

 After providing care to any amphibians wash your hands with betadine germicide solution.
 Vigorously scrub hands for 20 seconds to ensure proper disinfecting.
 Make sure hands are completely (and well) rinsed before interacting with any other amphibians.
 Betadine is recommended due to its effectiveness.

-Never throw old water, substrate, or anything else from enclosures out onto gardens or lawns.
+Never throw old and discarded water, substrate, or anything else from enclosures out onto gardens or lawns.
 When cycling water from your newt tanks, make sure to dispose of this properly as to not degrade or contaminant the neighbouring environments.
-According to the Amphibian Survival Alliance (ASA), before you dispose of any waste water that might have come in contact with your pet salamanders/newts be sure you add a little bleach to it.
+According to the Amphibian Survival Alliance (ASA), before you dispose of any waste water that might have come in contact with your pet salamanders/newts be sure you add a little bleach before you dispose of it.
 The best evidence points towards a ratio of about 1 part bleach to 10 parts water.
-Using this ratio should ensure any of the deadly Bsal fungus is killed before leaving your home.
+Using this ratio should ensure any of the deadly Bsalfungus is killed before leaving your home.
 Remember – bleach is highly toxic to salamanders, never let your salamander come in to contact with bleach, only use it to disinfect waste water.
 Make sure any bleached equipment is thoroughly rinsed and dried before letting it come into contact with any live amphibian.

 Those who work in the field, conduct field research, or partake in field herping are encouraged to take steps to try and prevent the spread of Bsal/Bd.
 Click here for guidelines on how to stop the spread of disease when in the field.